Monday, June 23, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Design-wise, the U7-Lite is very much the mini version of the U7 Pro Max.
 It’s a palm-size round AP with a ring of status lights on top that can handle fewer concurrent clients with lesser estimated coverage.
 However, the 2.5Gbps PoE-in port means it can likely deliver Gig+ real-world wireless performance, which is generally more than enough in most cases.

-Gig+ applies mainly to the sustained speeds of Wi-Fi 6 or Wi-Fi 7—via a 2×2 at 160MHz connection—or broadband Internet speed.
+Gig+ primarily applies to the sustained speeds of Wi-Fi 6 or Wi-Fi 7, via a 2×2 at 160MHz connection, or broadband internet speeds.

 U7-IW: A light Wi-Fi 7 access point that’s quite impressive on the wired front